zee-ahmed/vault/website/source/docs/auth/aws-ec2.html.md

 #### Configure the credentials required to make AWS API calls

 Note: the client uses the official AWS SDK and will use environment variable or IAM role-provided credentials if available.
+The AWS credentials used require the IAM action `ec2:DescribeInstance` to be allowed.

 ```
 $ vault write auth/aws-ec2/config/client secret_key=vCtSM8ZUEQ3mOFVlYPBQkf2sO6F/W7a5TVzrl3Oj access_key=VKIAJBRHKH6EVTTNXDHA